apache/mxnet/docs/faq/tensor_inspector_tutorial.md

 [] (DType x) {return x == 0};
 ```

 This checker is called on every value within the tensor.
 The return of the API is a `vector` of all the coordinates where the checker evaluates to `true`.
 The coordinates are themselves represented by `vector<int>`.
 If you set `interactive` to true, you will set a "break point" and enter a loop that asks for commands.
 This is similar to `interactive_print()`.
 You can type "p" to print the coordinates, "b" to break from the loop, and "s" to skip all future "break points" in `interactive_print()`.
+You can also specify a coordinate to print only a part of the tensor or type "e" to print out the entire tensor.
 Just like `interactive_print()`, this this interactive screen is also properly locked.

 ![Screen Shot 2019-07-10 at 5 34 20 PM](https://user-images.githubusercontent.com/16669457/61013773-fe36a180-a338-11e9-9a2b-5f11ccc7afa7.png)